Cylinders as Left Invariant CMC Surfaces in $\operatorname{Sol}_3$ and $E(\kappa,\tau)$-Spaces Diffeomorphic to $\mathbb{R}^3$: Horizontal mcH -cylinders in Sol

-For the isometry group we note that invariance by $\sigma_{xz}$ is obvious by construction of $\gamma$.
-The invariance by $\sigma_{yz}$ follows from \autoref{lemode} (e).
-Similarly we argue for the invariance by $\sigma_\pm$: Due to $R(a_0)=-a_0$ the initial values of the half-cylinder solutions remain invariant, hence we get the same solution.\end{proof}
+For the claimed invariances we note that invariance under $\sigma_{2}$ is obvious by construction of $\gamma$.
+The surface is invariant under $\sigma_{1}$ because of \autoref{lemode} (a).
+Similarly we argue for the invariance under $\rho_\pm$: Due to $R(a_0)=-a_0$, the initial values of the half-cylinder solutions remain invariant, hence we get the same solution.
+These isometries are all contained in $\Stab_{(0,0,0)}$ and generate it.\end{proof}

-\begin{Rem}We conjecture there is exactly one $0$-height solution, but we do not have a proof at hand.
-If there were $0$-height solutions $h_0$ and $h_1$ to initial values $h_0(0)=a_0$ and $h_1(0)=a_1$ respectively, then both would satisfy $R(a_0)=-a_0\neq-a_1=R(a_1)$.
-Then one solution would be above the other one, so one cylinder would be on the mean convex side of the other one.
-However we cannot get a point of tangential contact by moving one solution up along the $y$-axis because translations along the $y$-axis and translations along $c$ do not commute.
-It seems we need a halfspace theorem.
-The general halfspace theorem by Mazet \cite{Mazet13} has two crucial assumptions: First, it requires parabolicity of our cylinders, that is, they must be conformal to a punctured plane, an assumption which is satisfied in our case due to translational invariance.
+\begin{Rem}[Uniqueness of height zero solution] We conjecture there is exactly one height zero solution, but we do not have a proof at hand.
+If there were height zero solutions $h_0$ and $h_1$ to initial values $h_0(0)=a_0$ and $h_1(0)=a_1$ respectively, then both would satisfy $R(a_0)=-a_0\neq-a_1=R(a_1)$.
+Then one solution would be above the other one, so one cylinder would be on the mean convex side of the other cylinder.
+It appears we could use the maximum principle to rule out this situation.
+However, we cannot exhibit a point of tangential contact by moving one solution along the $y$-axis because left translations along the $y$-axis and left translations along $c$ do not commute.
+It seems we need a more elaborate application of the maximum principle -- a \emph{half-space theorem} -- to rule out that an \mcH-cylinder can be on the mean convex side of another \mcH-cylinder.
+In order to apply the general half-space theorem by \cite{Mazet13}, we have to verify two crucial assumptions: First, the parabolicity of our cylinders, that is, they must be conformal to a punctured plane.
+This assumption is satisfied in our case due to translational invariance.
 Second, there is an assumption on the mean curvature of equidistant surfaces to the given \mcH-cylinder.
-It appears difficult to verify and we do not know whether the second assumption holds.\end{Rem}
+It appears difficult to verify and we do not know whether it holds or not.\end{Rem}

-\begin{Rem}We used Mathematica to calculate the \mcH-cylinders with axis $c$.
-We have computed the ODE in \autoref{odesol}. \cite{Lopez14} also has a numerical example, but we believe it is less precise due to a different approach of exhibiting the initial value $h(0)=a$ numerically.
+\begin{Rem}[Computed example] We used Mathematica to calculate the horizontal \mcH-cylinders.
+We have computed the ODE in Appendix A, see \autoref{odesol} on page \pageref{odesol}.
 We set $H=1$.
 Upon iteration we calculated for $a:=-0.642176$ that as expected by \autoref{zeroheight}.
 Finally we extended the solution curve by a reflection through $\{y=0\}$.
 See \autoref{imodegraph}.